Key Takeaways: ExpressVPN & Kape Technologies

 Added information about the Kape Technologies layoffs, as well as a timeline graphic.

 Kape Technologies Buys ExpressVPN for $936 Million

 Why did Kape Technologies buy ExpressVPN?
 According to Kape Technologies’ news release, adding ExpressVPN to its quiver of VPNs will double its user number from 3 million to 6 million.

 According to ExpressVPN’s blog post about the acquisition, the reasoning behind this move is so that the VPN can “innovate faster” and joining forces would offer users “protection from a wider range of threats.”

-However, Kape Technologies’ past as a malware distributor (previously named Crossrider) has drawn our criticism and suspicion in the past, as seen in our CyberGhost review.
+However, Kape Technologies’ history (previously named Crossrider) has drawn our criticism and suspicion in the past due to its software being used to distribute malware, as seen in our CyberGhost review.

 VPNs Owned by Kape Technologies

 ExpressVPN is the latest VPN to be acquired by Kape Technologies, which currently owns CyberGhost, ZenMate VPN and Private Internet Access.